 The flow rate of your LifeStraw will decrease, and then stop pulling water through once it reaches the end of its life.
 You can increase the lifespan by cleaning the LifeStraw after each use.
 The great thing is, you can never drink contaminated water from a LifeStraw; when the water stops flowing through it, you know it is time for a new one!

-The LifeStraw can filter up to 1,000 liters (264 gallons).
-This would mean, if you used the LifeStraw every day, for all of your drinking water, it will last for approximately one year.
-If you just use it for travel and outdoor activities, it will last much longer than 1 year.
+The LifeStraw can filter up to 4,000 liters (1,000 gallons).
+This would mean, if you used the LifeStraw every day, for all of your drinking water, it will last for almost four years.
+If you just use it for travel and outdoor activities, it will last much longer.